AnatoliyLevchenko/tms/README.md

 # tms
-This repository will store a project whose purpose is to monitor the activities of the project team.
+This repository will store a project, which name is Time Management  System, whose purpose is to monitor the activities of the project team.